A Guide to Halloween at Walt Disney World

 Cost: $109-199/ person depending on the date, Magic Kingdom.

-Mickey’s Not So Scary Halloween Party 2023 Dates are August 11- November 1, 2023.
+One of our favorite things to do when visiting Florida both Disney World and Halloween time is attending the Halloween Party at Magic Kingdom.
+Mickey’s Not So Scary Halloween Party 2024 Dates are TENTATIVELY August 9- November 1, 2024.
 We absolutely love this event.
 And even though prices tend to increase each year we simply cannot stop going!
-This hard ticket party closes Magic Kingdom to other guests who have not paid to be at the event at 6 pm on select nights throughout the fall months.
+This hard ticket party closes Magic Kingdom to other guests who have not paid to be at the event at 6 p.m. on select nights throughout the fall months.
 So watch the dates if you’re vacationing in the fall.
 You don’t want to have your Magic Kingdom day on a day when the park closes early for this party.

 For all the details read our Mickey’s Not So Scary Halloween Party Guide!
 We share treats, parade info, and strategies to get you around to your favorite in-costume characters before the night is over.
 One of our favorite parts of attending this party is seeing the Boo to You Parade.
 If you’re lamenting being unable to visit this year, check out our Disney Halloween Parade Photo Tour.